kuroganegames/EQ-Bench-jp/README.md

 - If using `transformers` as the inference engine, the benchmark pipeline uses templates located in `[EQ-Bench dir]/instruction-templates`.
 - If using `ooba` as the inference engine, the pipeline uses templates located in `[ooba dir]/instruction-templates`

+When using transformers, if you leave the prompt format blank in config.cfg, transformers will apply the chat template in the tokenizer if there is one.

-When using ooba, you have the option to leave the prompt format blank in config.cfg and ooba will make its best guess as to what the prompt format should be.
+When using ooba, if you leave the prompt format blank in config.cfg, ooba will make its best guess as to what the prompt format should be.

 ## Setting up Firebase / Firestore for Results Uploading (Optional)